Agile Fragile.

 The budget nobody audits

-Manifesto intent.
-Agile was written to put humans first: roughly 55% of its weight on people inside the work (team, customer, and leadership together), with 23% on product and delivery as evidence, and 17% on process.
+What agile meant.
+The Manifesto put humans first: about 55% of its weight on people inside the work, 23% on product and delivery as proof, 17% on process.
 People were the architecture.
-Product proved it worked.
+Product showed it worked.

-Enterprise today.
-Most IT transformations inverted that order.
-Programme reviews spend about 55% of their energy on velocity, roadmaps, and dashboards, 18% on ceremony and process, and only 18% on the humans carrying the change.
+What I see now.
+Most transformations flipped that.
+Programme reviews spend about 55% of their airtime on velocity, roadmaps, and dashboards, 18% on ceremony, and only 18% on the humans carrying the change.
 Product became the architecture.
 People became a line item.

 That is a 37-point people gap.
-It shows up the same way in every organization: teams became velocity, customers became metrics, leaders track progress while people absorb the cost.
+Same story in every org I have worked in: teams became velocity, customers became metrics, leaders tracked progress while people absorbed the cost.
 Nobody names it in the steering committee.
 Everybody feels it in the retro.

 Explore

-The model, the diagnostic, and field notes from enterprise agile work.
+The model, the Index, and notes from the room.

 Our story

-Agile was created to help organizations.
+Agile was meant to help organizations.
 Organizations are made of humans.
-In enterprise IT right now, the pattern is measurable: product and delivery eat the budget of attention while people are the least trained, least attended, and least protected part of the transformation.
+Right now, in most enterprise IT work I see, people are the least trained, least protected, and least heard part of the change.

-We did not set out to invent another framework.
-We watched agility get performed on dashboards for leadership: velocity sacred, burnout personal, honesty risky.
-Meanwhile engineers burned out, retros became tracking sessions, and the best people quietly left.
-That is not agile failure.
-It is human failure dressed in agile language.
+I did not set out to invent another framework.
+I watched agility get performed on dashboards while engineers burned out, retros turned into tracking, and good people left quietly.
+That is not agile failing.
+That is people failing while agile takes the blame.

 Read the full story